Q: When is a competitor no longer eligible to compete at the Beginning Level?

 Q: What about Novice?

-A: A competitor may compete at the Novice Level until they have earned ONE first-place trophy at any level in that event.
+A: New for the 2018-19 season – A competitor may compete at the Novice Level until they have earned THREE first-place trophies at any level in that event.

 Q: What about First Contest Beginner Solo?